mircealungu/mircea/essays/devx-and-ai.md

 # Developer Experience and AI - The Good, the Bad, and the Unknown

+### Code Generation and the Dismissal of the Programmer

 **Code Generation is not new to Software Engineering.** And neither are the announcements of dismissal of programming that come together with it.
 We've seen it in Cobol many years ago.
 And we've seen it with  model-driven engineering and with low-code platforms.
 And now we're seeing it with AI.

 **However, there is a difference between the old and the new code generation**.
 Then, old code generation was generating code in a lower-level *formal* language from a formal higher-level *formal* language.
 Notice the emphasize on *formal* language.